Utah Unemployment Fraud Defense Lawyer

 How an Unemployment Fraud Case Works in Utah

-An experienced criminal defense attorney like those at Overson Law, PLLC is likely to advise you to plead not guilty at arraignment while we collect more evidence and assess the case.
-We can also make the case to the judge at your bail hearing that you should be released on little to no bail.
-After bail is resolved, we can work to negotiate a plea deal with the prosecutor.
+A skilled criminal defense attorney like those at Overson Law, PLLC is likely to warn you to enter a plea of not guilty at arraignment while we gather more evidence and analyze the case.
+We can also make the case to the judge at your bail hearing that you should be released on your own recognizance without paying bail.
+After bail is resolved, we can work to negotiate a plea agreement with the prosecutor.
 If no deal can be reached to your satisfaction, our skilled trial lawyers are always ready and able to defend your innocence at trial.

 Call Our Utah Unemployment Fraud Lawyers Today for a Free Consultation